Spot and contract markets

 For example, following the announcement of a closure of a large power station, supply of contracts may reduce, which would increase contract prices.
 These high prices provide an incentive to build new generation or demand response capability that will fill the supply gap.

 Linking financial incentives to the system's physical needs: example

 Assume a generator sells a swap contract to a retailer that fixes the price the retailer pays at $60 per MWh.
 This means that irrespective of the spot price, the generator will receive $60 per MWh from the retailer (for the quantity of electricity agreed in the contract) provided it is generating the quantity of the energy covered by the contract during the periods of time that the contract is in force.

 During high price events where system reliability is stressed, for example during heatwaves, the penalty for not being reliable is extreme.

 For example, during a market price cap event, when the spot price is at its maximum $14,500, a generator that is contracted at $60 per MWh will lose $14,440 per MW per hour that it is not available.
 For a 500 MW unit, this equates to a loss of $7.2 million an hour.

-However, this link with the physical market only applies to financial derivative contracts (most commonly ‘swaps’ and ‘caps’) that are linked to spot prices, not Power Purchase Agreements.
+However, note that this link with the physical market only applies to the most common subset of financial derivative contracts ('swaps' and 'caps'), not Power Purchase Agreements.

 When price signals can’t work properly